 All of these methods assume that your sales team follows a strict process of only creating Opportunities during Lead conversion or off an existing Contact.
 Creating Opportunities off the Account, cloning an existing Opportunity, or creating an Opportunity through Quick Create, will leave you without any attribution.
 If your sales team isn’t aligned with your marketing team in agreeing on the importance of creating Opportunities off Leads/Contacts, your marketing team will be left with gaps in attribution.

 Want to learn about a more robust solution?
-Check out Part 3 and learn how Full Circle’s customers track UTM Parameters in Salesforce.
+Check out blog Part 3, and download our “Definitive Guide to Tracking UTM Parameters in Salesforce.”